Hoyasumii/avengers-endgame/README.md

 RHODEY: Except it isn't.
 (Nat realizes something.)
 It's definitely Barton.
 What he's done here, what he's been doing for the last few years...
 I mean, the scene that he left...
 (Nat starts to show signs of sadness as she gradually tears up.)
 I gotta tell you, there's a part of me that doesn't even want to find him.

-(In an abrupt moment of silence, she tries to chew her tears and emotional feeling
+(In an abrupt moment of silence, she tries to chew her tears and emotional feelings